Key takeaways

 Download the new membership form from the fund's website, which will ask you for the following details:

-- Your personal details including your full name, residential address, contact information and Tax File Number.
+- Your personal details.
+This includes your full name, residential address, contact information and Tax File Number.

-- Your employer's information including the business name, address and ABN.
+- Your employer's information.
+This includes the business name, address and ABN.

 - The insurance cover you'd like to include.
 Most funds will include automatic default death and TPD cover, but you can choose to add income protection cover, or you can opt out of all cover if you don't think you'll need it.

-- The details of your nominated beneficiaries (this is who your super will go to in the event of your death).
+- Your nominated beneficiaries.
+This is who your super will go to in the event of your death.

 "Before you switch funds, check if you've got any additional super funds open in your name you might have forgotten about.
 Just log into your myGov account online and click on the "Super" tab to see a list of funds in your name.
 You may choose to keep one of these funds instead of opening a new one."